kavia-common/BankApp-179898/BUILD_NOTES.md

 Note on Java versions:
 - The project targets Java 8 bytecode but can be built on newer JDKs (e.g., 17).
 - To avoid module access issues with annotation processing on JDK 17+, the necessary --add-opens flags are provided via .mvn/jvm.config.

+Wrapper usage in previews:
+- The preview manifest (project_manifest.yaml) uses './mvnw' with a fallback to 'sh mvnw'.
+- If a platform hardcodes 'mvn', the root-level './mvn' shim ensures the call ultimately runs via the Maven Wrapper.